Project-MONAI/tutorials/detection/README.md

 It first combine result json files from the 10 folds into one csv file, then run the official LUNA16 evaluation script downloaded from https://luna16.grand-challenge.org/Evaluation/

-The evaluation scores for will be stored in ./result/eval_luna16_scores
+The evaluation scores will be stored in ./result/eval_luna16_scores